mcp-security-project/awesome-agentic-mcp-security/README.md

 ### Contributors

 We'd like to thank the following contributors for their valuable input:

 - Rohit G (for sharing the mcp repo) and
 - Liran Tal (for sharing the mcp repo).
+- Randall Degges (for sharing the incredible feedback and suggesting the changes).

 ## Code of Conduct